 - Do not take any screenshots of them.

 - Do not store them in any electronic form.
 Especially a cloud service like Gmail/DropBox/EverNote!

-Your 12-word phrase is meant to be kept hidden and used only as a last resort.
+Your secret phrase is meant to be kept hidden and used only as a last resort.

-- Don't lose it because it can't be recovered.
-If you do, you'll have to use your 12 words to restore your wallet.
+Don't lose your password because it can't be recovered.
+If you do, you'll have to use your 12-word recovery to restore your wallet.

-Want to learn more about how to secure your wealth?
-Have a look at our comprehensive security guide:
+To learn more about how to secure your wealth, check out our comprehensive security guide:

 Only the metadata from your account is encrypted and stored on our servers.
 This includes things like your wallet settings, currency choice, skins, added devices (like a Trezor), exchanges etc. This means your seed and private keys are only encrypted on your computer.
 They never leave your computer and are never sent to our servers.